tgbot-collection/ytdlbot/README.md

   above `AUTHORIZED_USER`

 * ENABLE_CELERY: Distribution mode, default: disable.
 You'll can setup workers in different locations.
+* ENABLE_FFMPEG: enable ffmpeg so Telegram can stream
 * MYSQL_HOST: you'll have to setup MySQL if you enable VIP mode
 * MYSQL_USER
 * MYSQL_PASS